snabbco/snabb/src/program/lwaftr/doc/configuration.md

 Use the `snabb lwaftr compile-configuration` command to compile a configuration ahead of time.
-If you do this, you can use the `snabb lwaftr control PID reload` command to tell the Snabb process with the given *PID* to reload the table.
+If you do this, you can use the `snabb config load PID /path/to/file` command to tell the Snabb process with the given *PID* to reload its configuration from the given file.

 ## In-depth configuration explanation